MZehren/ADTOF/docs/usage.rst

 There are multiple file formats you could import from, each one comes from a specific game.
 In this page, you will see a little summary on how to handle those formats.
-For now, we offer to import files from the games Phase Shift and Rock Band (1 to 4) and then convert them to a standard MIDI file aligned to an audio file.
+For now, we offer to import files from the games Phase Shift and we are pointing to a solution to handle Rock Band (1 to 4).
+With those two formats we are covering the majority of ressources available online.
+The charts are then converted to a standard MIDI file aligned to an audio file.

 Standard MIDI
 -------------

-We aim to convert the games' file format to standard midi files to maximises the compatibility with other softwares.
+We aim to convert the games' file format to standard midi files to maximises the compatibility with other softwares or tools.
 The resulting file is a standard `format 1 MIDI file`_ with two tracks:

  - The 'tempo map' containing all the tempo and time signature events.